 Learn about the many ways to honor Dr. Martin Luther King Jr. throughout the Triangle for MLK Day.

 Please visit the Dreamfest website for links to sign up for the various events.
 All descriptions on this page are from the Dreamfest website.
+In addition to the events listed below, there are art and film events that take place over several days or weeks.

 Free